susmithamaddi/CayenneArduinoSamples/Actuators/Luminosity/README.md

 This sketch sample file shows how to change the brightness on a LED using Cayenne Dashboard.

+The Cayenne Library is required to run this sketch.
+If you have not already done so you can install it from the Arduino IDE Library Manager.

 ###### Steps:
 1. In the Cayenne Dashboard add a new Custom Widget, and select Slider.
 2. Select a virtual pin number.